Mills in England's preliminary T20 squad

 England have until 10 October to finalise their squad and will make a decision on Stokes' involvement as late as possible.

-England - currently the top-ranked T20 side in the world - are scheduled to play four warm-up matches ahead of the T20 World Cup, including a two-match T20I series against Pakistan at the Rawalpindi International Stadium on 14-15 October.
+England - currently the top-ranked T20 side in the world - are scheduled to play four warm-up matches before the T20 World Cup, including a two-match T20I series against Pakistan at the Rawalpindi International Stadium on 14-15 October.

 England preliminary ICC Men's T20 World Cup Squad